How To Protect Your Kiln Shelf From Melting Glaze

 How cookies are made: Cookies shouldn’t be too small or too large.
 If the glaze drips, the cookie has to be large enough to catch the glaze and not too big that it takes up too much room in the kiln.

-Cookies should be at least one-eighth of an inch thick, a quarter of an inch is best and lasts longer.
-They should also be bisque fired before using.
-Bisque firing shrinks the cookie, takes the moisture out, and makes sure they don’t warp.
+Cookies should be at least 1/8 inch thick; a quarter of an inch is best and lasts longer.
+They should also be bisque-fired before use.
+Bisque firing shrinks the cookie, removes moisture, and prevents warping.

 Stilts